Liamss/improving-accessibility/README.md

         - Creation of "productoffering" class
         - Creation of Benefit class for IMG and <P>
         - Nothing as of 28/09 at 13.37pm
-        - Removed unnecessary "all" aka asterike css
+        - Removed unnecessary "all" aka asterisks
         -